MehdiK/mehdik.github.io/_posts/2015-08-05-microservices-lessons.md

 Here is an (evolving) index of posts I am considering to write over time:

   - Culture
-  - Fault Tolerance
+  - Fault tolerance
-  - Loose Coupling
+  - Loose coupling
-  - Greenfield Microservices
+  - Greenfield microservices
   - Service size and boundaries
-  - Continuous Delivery
+  - Continuous delivery
-  - Decentralised Data Management
+  - Decentralized data management
-  - RESTful vs Messaging
+  - REST or messaging?

 I hope that by highlighting some of these challenges, you weigh the challenges and cost of microservices against its benefits before you pick it for your next project.